catalinstroie/tcl-homeassistant/memory-bank/activeContext.md

 # Active Context

 ## Current Work Focus
-- Establishing the Memory Bank for the TCL Home Assistant HACS integration project.
+- Updating Memory Bank documentation to reflect current state.
-- Documenting project requirements, context, architecture, technology stack, and patterns.
+- Preparing release v1.1.12 of the integration.
-- Preparing for the initial implementation of the HACS integration based on the reference script and logs.
+- Reviewing all files for consistency and accuracy.

 ## Recent Changes
 - Created and populated all core Memory Bank files: